BolajiOlajide/py-koii/README.md

 ### Usage

 To make use of Koii, ensure you initialize the middleware by passing the instance of your flaks app into the class or the `init_app` method.
 Ensure the class is initialized after your routes have been defined.
+If you're making use of blueprints, the same also applies, place the initialisation of the class after your blue print registration.

 ```py
 from koii import Koii